Visa, Immigration, Residency

 For those retirees still working federal jobs here with SOFA Status

-You must be a U.S. government employee to be eligible for and A-3 Visa i.e. Civil Service (GS/NAF/WG/GG etc), Invited Contractor with a form 700-19, AAFES, and also includes non full-time employees as NAF, Civil Service, and AAFES (but not Invited Contractors) that are less then 40 hours a week flex or intermittent time (usually 20-36 hours a week).
-A good rule of thumb is, if you are employed in Korea with a CAC card that has overseas privilege's of Exchange, Commissary, MWR printed on it, then you're getting SOFA status and covered under an A-3 visa.
-However, for any 411th Contractor Command persons reading this - overseas privilege's on a CAC card and SOFA status do not mean the same thing, Having these privilege's DOES NOT give you SOFA status.
+You must be a U.S. government employee to be eligible for an A-3 Visa i.e. Civil Service (GS/NAF/WG/GG etc), Invited Contractor with a form 700-19, AAFES, and also includes non full-time employees as NAF, Civil Service, and AAFES (but not Invited Contractors) that are less then 40 hours a week flex or intermittent time (usually 20-36 hours a week).

 Common Question: I am currently under a A-3 visa with SOFA status, and even have a Korea Registration Card.
 I am about to terminate my government position here in Korea and prepare to move out of Korea.
 How long may I remain in Korea before I must leave the country?